theodoreOnzGit/tuas_boussinesq_solver/patch_notes.md

 with experimental data.
 Minor correction to TCHX controller in coupled nat circ loop, to use pipe 34 as bulk temperature for controller measurement.

+This is also done for isolated dracs loop.
+However, changing the TCHX measurements makes no differnce to the test, it still passes.

 Also adding documentation for tests.

 ## v 0.0.7